Can MacBooks get viruses? Do Macs need antivirus?

 Spyware is a computer program that hackers can use to spy on you and secretly follow your online activities.
 It works quietly in the background and shares the monitored data with the virus’ creators.

-Cryptomining – sometimes called cryptojacking – refers to malware that uses your Mac's computing power to mine cryptocurrencies for the attacker.
+Cryptomining malware refers to a type of malware that uses your Mac's computing power to mine cryptocurrencies for the attacker.
+This process is sometimes also known as cryptojacking.
 Some cryptominers will also dig into your browsers’ cookies to try to steal the contents of your crypto wallets if you have any.

 Phishing is a form of social engineering which involves cybercriminals impersonating a known entity or close connection to trick you into revealing sensitive personal information that can be used for identity fraud or financial theft.